Q: What are two things it’s never too early for?

 A: Champagne and putting together your summer reading list.

 That’s why our list of Books We Can’t Wait to Read in 2020 includes some late spring and early summer releases.
 No, we’re not trying to torture you, we just know the early bird gets the library’s first copy!
-But because we also know the best way to survive a cold, dark winter is to curl up with a good book and a warm blanket, we’ve included some hot-off-the-press new releases as well.
+But because we also know one of the best ways to survive isolation is to curl up with a good book and a blanket, we’ve included some hot-off-the-press new releases as well.
 So curl up and dig in!

 The Marriage Break, by Claudia Carroll